COMPLETED PROJECT SNAPSHOT

 Common human-induced causes of fragmentation include road construction, housing, infrastructure, and other forms of development.
 When fragmentation occurs, wildlife are hindered in their natural movements and may lose the ability to navigate through the landscape.
 This affects seed distribution and other processes that sustain biodiversity.

-Lot 68 also provides critical habitat for the endangered southern cassowary and supports wetland ecosystems that are important for the estuarine (saltwater) crocodile (Crocodylus porosus), the world’s largest living reptile.
+Lot 68 supports wetland ecosystems that are important for the Estuarine (Saltwater) Crocodile (Crocodylus porosus), the world’s largest living reptile.
 Protecting this property helps safeguard habitat for both rainforest and aquatic species threatened by increasing development pressure.

 The role of Lot 68 in a larger ecosystem